Skip to Content

 You can find many publications online stating there are national parks in New York state and this is misleading.
 So just to be very clear, there are NO New York National Parks.

-The National Park Service manages 424 units across all 50 states, the District of Columbia, and US territories with some of these recreational sites located in New York state.
+The National Park Service manages 424 units across all 50 states, the District of Columbia, and US territories with some of these recreational sites located in the state.
+In New York, you can visit state parks or national recreational sites such as:

 • Historical sites